wttech/gradle-aem-plugin/README.md

 Initially, to create fully configured local AEM instances simply run command `gradlew instanceSetup`.

 Later during development process, building and deploying to AEM should be done using the simplest command: `gradlew`.
-Above configuration uses [default tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:default_tasks), so that alternatively it is possible to do the same using explicitly specified command `gradlew instanceSatisfy packageDeploy instanceAwait`.
+Above configuration uses [default tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:default_tasks), so that alternatively it is possible to do the same using explicitly specified command `gradlew instanceSatisfy packageDeploy instanceCheck`.

 * Firstly dependent packages (like AEM hotfixes, Vanity URL Components etc) will be installed lazily (only when they are not installed yet).
 * In next step application is being built and deployed to all configured AEM instances.